Guitar Student, Oliver

 In His Teacher’s Words

-As you can tell from the video, Oliver now plays on an electric guitar instead of a nylon string guitar.
+Oliver now plays on an electric guitar instead of a nylon string guitar.
 Many young beginners aspire to play on electric guitar, but it’s not always the right option.
 It’s generally better to hold off on buying an electric until the student has made a good amount of progress or has outgrown a youth sized guitar.
-Electric guitars are better suited for students aged 12 and up, so if your child is younger, we recommend sticking with and acoustic guitar to start.
+Electric guitars are better suited for students aged 12 and up, so if your child is younger, we recommend sticking with an acoustic guitar to start.

 In Oliver’s Words

-We asked Marcus a few questions to learn a little bit more about our award winner.
+We asked Oliver a few questions to learn a little bit more about our award winner.
 Here is what he had to say:

 1. How long have you been playing your instrument and what do you like most about playing it?